It looks like you're using IE11...

 These applicants restored vacant properties and transformed the spaces into new premises for their businesses, bringing diversity and vibrancy to Belfast city centre.

-Watch this one-minute, six-second video to find out how Michele International Hair and Beauty benefitted from Vacant to Vibrant funding.
+Watch this one-minute, six-second video on how Michele International Hair and Beauty benefitted from Vacant to Vibrant funding.

-Watch this one-minute, 35-second video to find out how our Vacant to Vibrant capital grant scheme has supported Bodega Bagels to renovate a vacant city centre premises to grow their business.
+Watch this one-minute, 35-second video on how our Vacant to Vibrant capital grant scheme has supported Bodega Bagels to renovate a vacant city centre premises to grow their business.

-Watch this two-minute, 22-second video to hear about how the Vacant to Vibrant capital grant scheme supported Verona Bridal to relocate to property that was previously vacant in Belfast city centre.
+Watch this two-minute, 22-second video on how the Vacant to Vibrant capital grant scheme supported Verona Bridal to relocate to property that was previously vacant in Belfast city centre.

-Watch this one-minute, 16-seconds long video about how Vacant to Vibrant funding is helping to restore Tedford’s Sail Loft Warehouse.
+Watch this one-minute, 16-second long video on how Vacant to Vibrant funding is helping to restore Tedford’s Sail Loft Warehouse.